sg0hsmt/budoux-rs/README.md

 # BudouX-rs

-BudouX-rs is a rust port of [BudouX](https://github.com/google/budoux).

-BudouX is the machine learning powered line break organizer tool.
+BudouX-rs is a rust port of [BudouX](https://github.com/google/budoux) (machine learning powered line break organizer tool).

 Note:
 This project contains the deliverables of the [BudouX](https://github.com/google/budoux) project.